Got a special occasion coming up? Perth has plenty of fine dining options to impress that special someone…

-Don’t let the relaxed atmosphere of this delightful little CBD restaurant fool you, no one takes the dining experience more seriously than the team at Friends.
-Their sophisticated, romantic take on Australia fine dining looks just as good as it tastes, especially when paired with something from their huge wine selection.
+Don’t let the relaxed atmosphere of this delightful little CBD restaurant fool you, no one takes the dining experience more seriously than the team at the Rusty Fig. Their sophisticated, romantic take on Australian fine dining looks just as good as it tastes, especially when paired with something from their huge wine selection.

 Cloisters, 200 St Georges Terrace, Perth